 This is the most important tool to have on hand.
 Fortunately, with our phones nowadays, we can access the word of God at any given time.
 A Bible App makes for quick and easy referencing but there is something special about a physical Bible.
 I think I’m on my fourth regular Bible and have a few different versions I use regularly!

 Which version you prefer to read depends on you.
 I find The Message or Amplified version an encouraging and easy read for morning quiet times.
 However, if you intend to study the word in-depth, then it is better to use King James, a good Study Bible such as the NIV, or something similar.
 There are so many options available!

 Read a scripture

 How much you read depends on you and the amount of time available.
-Rick Warren in his book, “Bible study methods”, says to keep Bible study and prayer time separate.
-Bible study is intense and requires you to engage intellectually for extended periods at a time, whereas a QT is the chance to press into and seek the Holy Spirit.
+Rick Warren in his book, “Bible study methods”, says we should keep Bible study and prayer time separate.
+Bible study is intense and requires you to engage intellectually for extended periods at a time, whereas a quiet time is a chance to press in and seek the Holy Spirit.

 This is where you can add something extra to enrich your Quiet Time.
 It may be a page from a Daily Devotional or an article from a Christian magazine.
 I love creative journaling.
 As I color and create, the thoughts from my conversation with God are inclined to flow into new areas.
 The people, topics, and scriptures swirl through my mind and it is often during this time that God speaks to me.
 Take note of all those thoughts in your journal.